Who am I? I am a Tenure Track Assistant Professor at EPFL in Lausanne, Switzerland.

 The Lab: I head the SPRING Lab focused on Security and Privacy Engineering at EPFL.
 Our work focuses on understanding and mitigating the impact of technology on society.
 Our research is spread along three lines:

-The Team: I currently supervise Bogdan Kulynych, Sandra Siby, Kasra Edalatnejadkhamene, at EPFL, and Simon Oya, at the Univeristy of Vigo.
-I also have the pleasure to collaborate with Wouter Lueks, who is a postdoc at SPRING.
+The Team: I currently supervise Bogdan Kulynych, Sandra Siby, Kasra Edalatnejadkhamene, Theresa Stadler, and Klim Kireev at EPFL.
+I also have the pleasure to collaborate with Wouter Lueks who is a postdoc at SPRING.
 We are also lucky of counting with Laurent Girod, who helps us keeping our software in shape.

-What I did before: Prior to EPFL, I have been a Faculty member at the IMDEA Software Institute in Madrid, Spain; the Security and Privacy Technical Lead Engineer at Gradiant, and a post doctoral researcher at the COSIC group, lead by Prof. Bart Preneel.
+What I did before: Prior to EPFL, I have been a Faculty member at the IMDEA Software Institute in Madrid, Spain; the Security and Privacy Technical Lead Engineer at Gradiant, and a post doctoral researcher at the COSIC group.

-I got my PhD from KULeuven, Belgium, advised by Prof. Bart Preneel and Prof. Claudia Diaz.
+I got my PhD from KULeuven, advised by Prof. Bart Preneel and Prof. Claudia Diaz.

 Wanna know more?
 Here is my full CV.